 Be wise, be warned: His judgment comes to break the prideful, sinful ones.

-Help me each day to go as You went, O Lord, sent to my Personal Mission Field as You were sent to the world, so that I…
+Help me each day to go as You went, O Lord, and to speak and do for others what You Yourself would.

 T. M. Moore